mouseless/learn-css/README.md

 ### Using Variables

-We used it to make it easier to specify, control and standardize the site's colors and fonts.
+We use variables to make it easier to apply the theme's colors and fonts and to improve readability.